 At 3:38 p.m.
-PST, Byron Velvick of Boulder City, Nevada not only won the event, but he shattered the all-time B.A.S.S. record for three days with an utterly astounding 15-bass total of 83 pounds, five ounces.
+PST, Byron Velvick of Boulder City, Nevada, not only won the event but also shattered the all-time B.A.S.S. record for three days with an utterly astounding 15-bass total of 83 pounds, five ounces.
 Bettering Robert Lee's previous mark (78-3 set last April on the California Delta) by over four pounds, Velvick accomplished the feat by increasing his daily totals while many others were slipping.

-"With this weather, I figured there was no way my record could be broken," But, Byron did a great job in adjusting to the conditions," said Lee who was already looking forward to next season's scheduled Delta event.
-"There's good chance for this record to be broken again, but 83 pounds is awfully strong."
+"With this weather, I figured there was no way my record could be broken," But Byron did a great job in adjusting to the conditions," said Lee, who was already looking forward to next season's scheduled Delta event.
+"There's a good chance for this record to be broken again, but 83 pounds is awfully strong."

 Recognizing the need for a solid, big fish backup pattern, Velvick turned to an eight-inch Basstrix swim bait (a fish-shaped, kick-tail type of lure rigged internally with a 3/8-ounce weight and sporting two exposed hooks) rigged on Maxima 20-pound test.
 With male bass trying to coax the larger females to the beds, Velvick got some of his biggest fish by working the swim bait over the bedding areas.

-In what has turned out to be a spectacular year for Skeet Reese of Cotati, California - both on the western circuit with a win at Lake Powell and solid performances on the BIG Kmart Top 150 circuit - a second place effort here was truly icing on the cake.
-With a three-day total of 72 pounds, three ounces, Reese cinched a spot at this year's Classic by relying largely on a Yamamoto Senko (watermelon/black flake) rigged on 6/30 SpiderWire, Lamiglas XC 705 rod and a Shimano Castaic reel.
+In what has turned out to be a spectacular year for Skeet Reese of Cotati, California - both on the western circuit with a win at Lake Powell and solid performances on the BIG Kmart Top 150 circuit - a second-place effort here was truly icing on the cake.
+With a three-day total of 72 pounds, three ounces, Reese cinched a spot at this year's Classic by relying mainly on a Yamamoto Senko (watermelon/black flake) rigged on 6/30 SpiderWire, Lamiglas XC 705 rod, and a Shimano Castaic reel.

 Reese used every bit of sight fishing experience he possessed to locate deeper spawning fish in four to eight feet of water around scattered tulles.

-"These bass all have different personalities and there is no one way that will always work," noted Reese who also employed white and chartreuse grubs as well as Robo Zipper worms during the course of the event.
+"These bass all have different personalities, and there is no one way that will always work," noted Reese, who also employed white and chartreuse grubs and Robo Zipper worms during the event.

-Despite three exceptionally strong days of fishing, western points champion Aaron Martens of Castaic, California couldn't shake third place from start to finish ending with a 68-pound total.
-Similar to Velvick's approach, Martens combined a variety of Robo worms and grubs in sight fishing applications, backed up by a Basstrix swim bait.
-For Martens, a turning point occurred when windy weather forced many anglers south to his areas.
+Despite three exceptionally strong fishing days, western points champion Aaron Martens of Castaic, California, couldn't shake third place from start to finish ending with a 68-pound total.
+Like Velvick's approach, Martens combined a variety of Robo worms and grubs in sight fishing applications, backed up by a Basstrix swim bait.
+For Martens, a turning point occurred when windy weather forced many anglers south to his area.

 - Aaron Martens - Castaic, CA (3rd)